thzero/library_server/README.md

 # library_server

-A library of common functionality to bootstrap a Koa based application.
+An opinionated library of common functionality to bootstrap a Koa based API application using MongoDb and Firebase.